How to speak with a French accent: 3 top tips from a native speaker

 Perfecting a foreign accent takes lots of time and practice.

-This article was written by Federica Berto, one of our Kaplan International Languages student
+This article was written by Federica Merlo, one of our Kaplan International Languages student